 - Opening paragraph stating the role you applying and maybe a short sentence that explains how you found out about the positon.

 - Paragraph on why you are the perfect candidate

 - 3-5 bullets on highlights of your experience and / or accomplishments.

 - Closing paragraph, which asks for an interview.

 - “Thank you” for the hiring manager’s time and consideration.

-The second paragraph: In this part of the cover letter, you should explain in additional detail why you are qualified for the role.
+In this part of the cover letter, you should explain in additional detail why you are qualified for the role.
 An easy way to do this is by summing up the amount of relevant experience you have in the field.
 I recommend reviewing the job posting to make sure that you working in enough keywords while you’re going through the process.
 In fact, if you are creating a cover letter for one specific position, I recommend using the job posting to aid in tailoring the cover letter.

-The third paragraph: This is the part of the letter in which you should ask the hiring manager for an interview.
+If you’re feeling bold, this is the part of the letter in which you should ask the hiring manager for an interview.
 This may sound a little too straightforward, but sending a resume without requesting action will not be a strong enough message to express if you really want the job.
 Remember, the end goal here is to land an interview so you can continue to sell yourself in person.
 State that you would like the opportunity to meet them to discuss the opportunity and share details on how you can be reached.

 How to Send Your Cover Letter